Overview

 • Children for whom you’re responsible as a legal guardian or under the terms of a Qualified Medical Child Support Order (QMCSO)

-Your children are eligible for medical, dental, and vision benefits through the end of the month in which they turn age 26 or if they permanently move out of the U.S.
+Your children are eligible for medical, dental, and vision benefits through the end of the month in which they turn age 26.
+If a child moves permanently outside of the U.S., their coverage goes through the end of the month in which they move.

 Children are eligible at any age if they have a physical or mental disability, are incapable of self-support, and are dependent upon you for support.